DoctorDerek/phonebook-filter-by-age/README.md

 1. ✅ Enabled CREATE, UPDATE, DELETE, and RESET actions using React Hook Form.
 1. ✅ Sorted data by last name for a consistent user experience in the app.
 1. ✅ Matched design document with READ and filter by age range functionality.
-1. ✅ Add unit test coverage for the app using Jest & React Testing Library.
+1. ✅ Add some unit testing for the app with Jest & React Testing Library.

 ## Discussion Section

 1. ✅ We use XState finite state machines.
-The benefit of XState is the finite set of states, without additional testing.
+The benefit of XState is the finite set of states, without the need for additional testing.
 2. ✅ It would be easy to connect any database without affecting the frontend by simplying replacing the `localStorage` calls in XState.
 3. ✅ We don't handle phone or email validation at all, but we would probably want some type of reliable validation in production.
 4. ✅ The entire codebase could use more testing, which is made easier by the large number of small, easily-testable components.